 Despite the transparent fact that the Net Worth Sweep was designed to expropriate private property rights, the government has claimed both in public and before the courts that the Net Worth Sweep was necessary to prevent the Companies from falling into a "death spiral" in which the Companies' increasing dividend obligations to Treasury would consume Treasury's remaining funding commitment to the Companies.
-For example, on the date the Net Worth Sweep was announced FHFA publicly stated that "the continued payment of a fixed dividend could have called into question the adequacy of the financial commitment contained in the PSPAs."
 See id. ¶ 15.

-This factual account for the Net Worth Sweep is belied an inconvenient truth: the Net Worth Sweep was imposed just days after the Companies disclosed that they had returned to stable profitability, and senior government officials knew that the Companies were on the verge of reporting tens of billions of dollars in profits that would far exceed their dividend obligations under the original terms of the PSPAs.
-See id. ¶ 16.
-Given this fact, it is clear that the government's death spiral narrative is false and was not the true reason for the Net Worth Sweep.
-Indeed, discovery in related litigation has revealed that the Net Worth Sweep was adopted not out of a concern that the Companies would earn too little, but rather out of concern that the Companies would make too much and thus would complicate the Administration's plans to keep Fannie and Freddie in perpetual conservatorship and to prevent their private shareholders from seeing any return on their investments.
-As a senior White House official stated in an email to a senior Treasury official on the day the Net Worth Sweep was announced, "we've closed off [the] possibility that [Fannie and Freddie] ever[] go (pretend) private again."
-That same official said in another email that Peter Wallison of the American Enterprise Institute, who spoke with Bloomberg News about the Net Worth Sweep, was "exactly right on substance and intent" when he said that "[t]he most significant issue here is whether Fannie and Freddie will come back to life because their profits will enable them to re-capitalize themselves and then it will look as though it is feasible for them to return as private companies backed by the government . . . .
-What the Treasury Department seems to be doing here . . . is to deprive them of all their capital so that doesn't happen."
-See id. ¶¶ 17, 91-93.
+This factual account for the Net Worth Sweep is belied by an inconvenient truth: the Net Worth Sweep was imposed just days after the Companies disclosed that they had returned to stable profitability, and senior government officials knew that the Companies were on the verge of reporting tens of billions of dollars in profits that would far exceed their dividend obligations under the original terms of the PSPAs.
+See id. ¶ 15.
+It is thus clear that the government's death spiral narrative is false and was not the true reason for the Net Worth Sweep.
+Indeed, discovery in related litigation has revealed that the Net Worth Sweep was adopted not out of a concern that the Companies would earn too little, but rather out of concern that the Companies would earn too much and thus would complicate the Administration's plans to hold Fannie and Freddie hostage in a perpetual conservatorship and to prevent their private shareholders from ever recouping their investment principal, let alone any incremental return in the form of dividends.

-Extensive evidence supports this understanding of the purpose and effect of the Net Worth Sweep.
-Perhaps the most striking evidence relates to a meeting that occurred on August 9, 2012
+Extensive evidence supports this understanding of the purpose and effect of the Net Worth

-(just eight days before the sweep), between senior Treasury officials and Fannie's executive management team.
-At the August 9 meeting, Treasury was given very specific information about Fannie's deferred tax assets: Fannie CFO Susan McFarland told Under Secretary for Domestic Finance Mary Miller that release of the valuation allowance on her company's deferred tax assets likely would happen in mid-2013 and that it likely would generate profits in the range of \$50 billion-a prediction that proved remarkably accurate.
+Sweep.
+Perhaps the most striking evidence pertains to a meeting that occurred on August 9, 2012 (just eight days before the sweep), between senior Treasury officials and Fannie's executive management team.
+At that August 9 meeting, Treasury was given very specific information about Fannie's deferred tax assets: Fannie CFO Susan McFarland told Treasury Under Secretary for Domestic Finance Mary Miller that release of the valuation allowance on Fannie's deferred tax assets was likely in mid-2013 and would generate profits in the range of \$50 billion-a prediction that proved remarkably accurate.
 It thus is no surprise that Ms. McFarland also testified that she did not think that Fannie was in a death spiral when the Net Worth Sweep was announced in mid-August 2012.
-See id. ¶¶ 18, 86.
+See id. ¶¶ 17-18, 83.

 The Agencies knew in advance of Treasury's August 9 meeting with Fannie that the company was likely entering a period of "golden years" of earnings.
 Indeed, in July 2012 the minutes of a Fannie executive management meeting during which that precise sentiment was expressed were circulated broadly within FHFA, including to Acting Director Edward DeMarco.
-Projections attached to those minutes showed that Fannie expected that its dividend payments to Treasury would exceed its draws under the PSPAs by 2020 and that over \$115 billion of Treasury's commitment would remain after 2022.
-Fannie management shared similar projections with Treasury in advance of the August 9 meeting described above.
-See id. ¶¶ 19, 82, 85.
+Projections attached to those minutes showed that Fannie expected that its cumulative dividend payments to Treasury would exceed its total draws under the PSPAs by 2020 and that over \$115 billion of Treasury's commitment would remain after 2022.
+Fannie management shared similar projections with Treasury in advance of the August 9 meeting.
+See id. ¶¶ 17, 84.